SALT: What To Know About Rates, Loans, & Features

 Requires Borrowers To Provide Personal Information

-• Crypto Investors With Low Credit Scores: Because SALT Lending doesn’t require credit checks — just the right collateral — people with low credit scores can get rates comparable to traditional personal loans.
-Instead of paying high APRs for a personal loan due to bad credit or no credit, users can enjoy better rates despite their credit.
+• Crypto Investors With Low Credit Scores: Because SALT doesn’t require credit checks — just the right collateral — people with low credit scores can get rates comparable to traditional personal loans.
+Instead of paying high interest rates for a personal loan due to bad credit or no credit, users can enjoy better rates despite their credit.

-• Crypto Loan Beginners: Investors holding Bitcoin or Ethereum will enjoy SALT Lending’s forgiving interest rates, fees, and LTV ratios.
+• Crypto Loan Beginners: Investors holding Bitcoin or Ethereum will enjoy SALT’s forgiving interest rates, fees, and LTV ratios.
 Furthermore, its stabilization feature can protect users’ assets against market dips and downturns, so beginners can convert their collateral to mitigate value losses.

 • Investors With Large Unrealized Gains: If you’ve held coins like BTC or ETH for a long time and your investment value increased significantly, you can unlock that value through a SALT loan.
 Instead of selling your tokens and facing crypto taxes on those gains, you can use BTC or ETH as collateral and take out a cash loan against them instead, allowing you to access liquidity.